seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Tools and Names
 ---------------

-*GHC* is the semi-official compiler for Haskell.
+*GHC* is the compiler for Haskell.
 It takes Haskell source code and turns it into an executable.

 *Cabal* is the package description format.
 You'll have a file called `my-project.cabal` with information about your project.
 There's an executable called cabal too, but we are going to use stack instead.